kartoza/rir-dashboard/sphinx/source/technical/installation/server_preparation.md

 Click OK and close.
 Download [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 Create a connection by following these [directions](https://the.earth.li/~sgtatham/putty/0.67/htmldoc/Chapter2.html#gs-insecure), enter “localhost” as the host name, “SSH” as the protocol, and “2222” as the port.

-Once you have logged in on PuTTY enter this in the prompt (Make sure that you replace your username with "yourlogin":
+Once you have logged in on PuTTY enter this command below in the prompt:
 ```
 ssh yourlogin@127.0.0.1 -p 22
 ```
-When asked for your password, press enter
+(Make sure that you replace your username with "yourlogin") When asked for your password, press enter

 Open the RIR dashboard server using a web browser on your machine by going to 127.0.0.1:8080